shadibadria/Java_deployment/README.md

-# Project intro
+# Java CI/CD Project

 ### About

-Java maven project deployment , using ci/cd jenkins, and aws .
+Java maven project deployment to k8 cluster.

 ### Infrastructre
 - Terraform for managing the resources in aws .
 - JavaSpring Boot + mysql database.